top of page

 KEAN’S SWORD A coveted relic: the sword first wielded by Edmund Kean in his legendary 19th-century performance of Richard III.
 Al Pacino tells why this icon has become the sign of a select and shining knighthood.

 A LONG NIGHT’S JOURNEY INTO FAME After seeing the Broadway premiere of Eugene O’Neill;s A Long Day’s Journey into Night, Brooks Atkinson wrote that the American theater now enjoys “size and stature.”
 This epic play took Broadway by storm, and when the curtain fell on opening night, there was no applause, only silence.
 But as the curtain rose, the audience rose too, showering the actors with bravos.
 Many rushed the stage reaching out to embrace the experience.
-O’Neill biographer, Arthur Gelb recounts the glory of that night and the legacy of the play.
+O’Neill biographer, Arthur Gelb recounts the glory of that night and the legacy of the play in his and his wife Barbara's book.

 BIRTH OF THE SEAGULL The world premiere of The Seagull was so devastating Chekhov swore off playwriting.
 Antagonized by the hostility of the opening night audience, Vera Komissarzhevskaya, the renowned Russian actress playing Nina, lost her voice and Chekhov spent the last two acts backstage hiding.
 Yet, two years later, The Moscow Arts Theater under the direction of Stanislavski revived the play to tremendous praise.
 How can a play, now such a classic, have such a volatile birth?
 And what elements contributed to the triumph of the second attempt?
 Ian Rickson, whose recent production of The Seagull galvanized audiences, reflects on the risks, rewards and devastating moments the theater holds and how those factors ultimately make the collaborative process more precarious.
 No doubt the legendary cast of the Moscow production, pictured here with Chekhov reading the play, including Vsevolod Meyerhold, Olga Knipper and Stanislavski himself, was key to the success of this historic revival.